 Propelling science and discovery

-糖心vlog直播平台 physicist Ilija Zeljkovic among Moore Foundation鈥檚 2024 Experimental Physics Investigators
+糖心vlog直播平台 physicist Ilija Zeljkovic is among Moore Foundation鈥檚 2024 Experimental Physics Investigators

 The Gordon and Betty Moore Foundation has named Boston College Professor of Physics Ilija Zeljkovic among its third annual cohort of Experimental Physics Investigators, a group they expect will yield new insights and open new frontiers in physics.